juanigramajo/proyectoFinal-frontend/README.md

-(This project was made in 2021) Fourth and last project in Rolling Code School, "O'Tech" is a watch's ECommerce
+(This project was made in 2021) Fourth and last project in Rolling Code School, "O'Tech" is a watch's ECommerce.

 Link:
 https://otech-smartwatches.vercel.app/